SrinivasaRaoMakkena/MapReduce-Hadoop/README.md

 -----------------------------------
 1. We  have Storms.csv file with lot of data

-2. Mapper.py---> Took 2 values from data as key value pairs and run this file using command---->"\n"
+2. Mapper.py---> Took 2 values from data as key value pairs and run this file using command---->

 execfile('Mapper.py')